astrofrog/sedfitter/doc/source/traditional.rst

 :math:`\chi^2` value below ``onumb``.
 The ``D`` option selects all fits with a :math:`\chi^2-\chi^2_{\rm best}` value below ``onumb``.
-The ``E`` and ``F`` options are equivalent to the ``C`` and ``D`` options respectively, but with the \chi^2 value given per datapoint.
+The ``E`` and ``F`` options are equivalent to the ``C`` and ``D`` options respectively, but with the :math:`\chi^2` value given per datapoint.

 .. _fitpar:

 The fitter parameter file
 -------------------------

-The fitter parameter file is one containing parameters for the fitting process.
-Two examples of such a file - ``fitter_stellar_ex.par`` and ``fitter_yso_ex.par` - are given in the ``examples`` directory in the SED fitting tool tar file.
+The fitter parameter file contains parameters for the fitting process.
+Two examples of such a file - ``fitter_stellar_ex.par`` and ``fitter_yso_ex.par`` - are given in the ``examples`` directory in the SED fitting tool tar file.
 The first is an example of parameter file for aperture and scale-independent models (e.g. Kurucz stellar photospheres) and the latter is an example of parameter file for aperture and scale-dependent models  (e.g. R06 YSO models).
 The parameters required are:

 * The filenames of the data parameter file and the input data file in fitter format::